 And six months or so down the road, Hussein was already meeting the financial requirement for the five-year route.
 He found a job in the IT industry and is currently doing very well.
 His wife works part-time as a teacher.
 The children are now at school.
 Hussein has switched into the 5-year route and we cannot wait to make his application for settlement and British citizenship – the last chapter in his immigration saga.

-No two immigration stories are identical – but if there is any similarity in your circumstances or you feel you need help to make your immigration story a success, please don’t hesitate to get in touch.
+No two immigration stories are identical – but if there is any similarity in your circumstances or you feel you need help to make your immigration story a success, immigration advice is a good starting point.